lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 ##  Section 11.3: Tree Balance

-Tree balance considers how "balanced" the branches of a phylogenetic tree are.
+As we discussed in Chapter 10, tree balance considers how "balanced" the branches of a phylogenetic tree are.
 That is, if we look at each node in the tree, are the two sister clades of the same size (balanced) or wildly different (imbalanced)?
-This concept can then be applied to understand the extent to which diversification has varied across that tree.
-We can use the concept of tree balance to evaluate the appropriateness of constant-rate birth-death models to phylogenetic trees.

 Birth-death trees have a certain amount of "balance," perhaps a bit less than your intuition might suggest (see chapter 10).
 We can look to real trees to see if the amount of balance matches what we expect under birth-death models.
 A less balanced pattern in real trees would suggest that speciation and/or extinction rate vary among lineages more than we would expect.
 By contrast, more balanced trees would suggest more even and predictable diversification across the tree of life than expected under birth-death models.
 This approach traces back to Raup and colleagues, who applied stochastic birth-death models to paleontology in a series of influential papers in the 1970s [e.g. @Raup1973-xy, @Raup1974-dx].

 ##  Section 11.3a: Sister clades and the balance of individual nodes

-For single nodes, we already know that the distribution of sister taxa species richness is uniform over all possible divisions of $N_n$ species into two clades of size $N_a$ and $N_b$.
+For single nodes, we already know that the distribution of sister taxa species richness is uniform over all possible divisions of $N_n$ species into two clades of size $N_a$ and $N_b$ (Chapter 11).
 This idea idea leads to simple test of whether the distribution of species between two sister clades is unusual compared to the expectation under a birth-death model [@Slowinski1993-ks].
 This test can be used, for example, to test whether the diversity of exceptional clades, like passerine birds, is higher than one would expect when compared to their sister clade.
 This is the simplest measure of tree balance, as it only considers one node in the tree at a time.

  Slowinsky and Guyer [-@Slowinski1993-ks] developed a test based on calculating a P-value for a division at least as extreme as seen in a particular comparisons of sister clades.
 We consider $N_n$ total species divided into two sister clades of sizes $N_a$ and $N_b$, where $N_a < N_b$ and $N_a + N_b = N_n$.
 Then: